Voz media US Voz.us

 "We see the growing alliance between Russia and regimes like that of North Korea.
 This is no longer just about the transfer of weapons.
 It is, in fact, about the transfer of people from North Korea to the occupying forces," the Ukrainian leader said in a video posted on social networks.

-Zelenski reiterates his call for help to his allies
+Zelensky reiterates his call for help to his allies

 "It’s entirely realistic to strengthen Ukraine’s position in the way necessary for a just peace.
 The time to act is now—before Russia and its allies adapt to our capabilities," he said.

 "It is clear that, under these circumstances, our relations with partners need further development.
 The frontline requires stronger support.
 When we talk about increasing Ukraine’s long-range capabilities and more decisive supplies for our forces, it’s not just a list of military assets.
 It’s about intensifying pressure on the aggressor—pressure that Russia will not be able to withstand.
-And it’s about preventing an even greater war," Zelenski concluded.
+And it’s about preventing an even greater war," Zelensky concluded.

 A conflict heading towards its third anniversary